 The Rongotai College roll declined for a period from 2007, but has grown over the past seven years.
-The 2023 March 1 roll was 716 (including 30 International Students).
+The 2025 March 1 roll was 729 (including 31 International Students).
 While most students who attend Rongotai College live in the eastern and southern suburbs of Wellington, (for instance, 84% of students come from those areas), a significant number of boys come to the school from other parts of the city.
-Consequently, students come from a diverse range of contributing schools - the 2023 Year 9 intake, for instance, came from 25 contributing schools.
-The roll has increased slightly in 2024, largely due to an increase in the enolment of international fee-paying students.
+Consequently, students come from a diverse range of contributing schools - the 2025 Year 9 intake, for instance, came from 25 contributing schools.
+Over the past few years, the enrolment of international fee-paying students has grown to to be around 30 FTE each annuallyS.

 The school reflects and values the cultural diversity of its community and aims to develop cross-cultural understanding across the student body.
 While most of the school in European by ancestry, some 40 or so ethnic groups are represented in the student body; many students at the College speak a wide range of languages at home.
 Some students come from recent immigrant and refugee backgrounds, including several students from Myanmar.
-The multi-cultural dimension of the college is further enhanced by international students who attend the school (25 FTE in 2024).
+The multi-cultural dimension of the college is further enhanced by international students who attend the school (30 FTE in 2024).